chris-hallquist/tcs/README.md

 # Ignored Rules

-Some rules seem highly unlikely to matter in the TCS scenario, and therefore will probably never be implemented:
+The rules for boarding and ship's troops seem highly unlikely to matter in the TCS scenario, and therefore will probably never be implemented:

-* Boarding and ship's troops

 Rules for carried craft will not be implemented until I begin exploring heterogenous fleets.

+The rule that sufficiently similar, but distinct, ship designs get a discount will not be implemented for now.

+The rules for dividing a fleet into two battle lines will not be implemented for the time being.
+It seems likely this rule was created for role-playing scenarios involving non-combat ships that need to be protected, though it is possible a heterogeneous fleet might include ships that are, for some reason, more useful towards the end of the battle.

+The rule that the fleet must be capable of gas giant refueling amounts to a rule that the fleet must have at least one streamlined or semi-streamlined ship, and will be ignored until I begin exploring heterogeneous fleets.

+Because TCS rules specify that fights are to the death, the possibility of retreat will be ignored.

 # Tech Levels